-Section 85 of the WRA provides for a number of water pollution offences which include causing or knowingly permitting any poisonous, noxious or polluting matter or any trade or sewage effluent to enter controlled waters unless the relevant discharge is made under and in accordance with a regulatory consent (including a discharge consent), and failing to comply with the conditions in a discharge consent.
-The maximum penalty for these offences is an unlimited fine or two years' imprisonment, or both.
+Section 38 of the Environmental Permitting Regulations provides for a number of offences that apply to discharges made to controlled waters without the defence of an Environmental Permitting Regulations permit or to discharges that made outside the specified conditions detailed within the permit.
+Pollution offences include causing or knowingly permitting any poisonous, noxious or polluting matter or any trade or sewage effluent to enter controlled waters.
+The maximum penalty on summary judgement is £50,000 or imprisonment for a period not exceeding 12 months (or both).
+If convicted on indictment, the maximum penalty for these offences is an unlimited fine or five years' imprisonment, or both.

-Under section 87 of the WRA, a Regulated Company will be regarded as responsible for a discharge of sewage effluent if it was bound to receive into its sewers the matter included in that discharge.
-However, a Regulated Company will not be guilty of an offence under section 85 if the offending discharge is attributable to a discharge into sewer by a third party which the Regulated Company was not bound to receive and could not reasonably have been expected to prevent.
+Under section 63 of Schedule 21 of the EPA a Regulated Company will be regarded as responsible for a discharge of sewage effluent if it was bound to receive into its sewers the matter included in that discharge.
+However, a Regulated Company will not be guilty of an offence under section 38 if the offending discharge is attributable to a discharge into sewer by a third party which the Regulated Company was not bound to receive and could not reasonably have been expected to prevent.